-- Q. Have Ford Consumer Appeals Board decisions generally been more favorable to the customer or to the company and dealer? - A. Inasmuch as a case has already been reviewed several times by the dealer and by Ford Motor Company before it reaches the board, the board, more often than not, finds that the case was properly handled before it reached the board.

-Q. Are board members paid?

-- A. No. We do, however, reimburse them for travel expenses, long distance telephone calls, or any other expenses they incur directly related to participating in the board meeting. - Q. What happens if a board member cannot attend a meeting for any reason? - A. All boards have alternate members who can fill in when a regular member is unable to attend. - Q. How many area - A. The number warrage on the last and an interpretation of the state of the last per meeting.
+- Q. Have Ford Consumer Appeals Board decisions generally been more favorable to the customer or to the company and dealer? - A. Inasmuch as a case has already been reviewed several times by the dealer and by Ford Motor Company before it reaches the board, the board, more often than not, finds that the case was properly handled before it reached the board. - Q. Are board members paid? - A. No. We do, however, reimburse them for travel expenses, long distance telephone calls, or any other expenses they incur directly related to participating in the board meeting. - Q. What happens if a board member cannot attend a meeting for any reason? - A. All boards have alternate members who can fill in when a regular member is unable to attend. - Q. How many abec in the thirty in the same of the same - A. The number varies.
+In the new states and installed in the assume that the contract of the assumption of the number varies of the states and the states are assumed to the states are as a sufficient as a sufficient are assumed to the states are as a sufficient as a sufficient are as present their cases to the boards in person.

-- Can customer present his or her case in person? - A. As an established operating procedure, neither customers nor dealers present their cases to the boards in person.
 In exceptional situations and if they desire, however, boards may ask a customer to present his case in person. - Q. How does a customer present his case? - A. A written statement expressing his complaint, actions taken to date and what he expects is submitted by the customer along with any supporting documents such as copies of repair orders, repair estimates, previous letters and the like. - Q. How long does it take for a case to be brought before the board? - A. It has averaged about 37 working days from the time the customer returns the completed statement until the board, which meets once a month, reviews the case obviously much faster than a legal proceeding. - Q. What happens if a dealer refuses to abide by the FCAB ruling? - A. Dealers have agreed to bear financial responsibility in cases where the board determined they had been delinquent and this has not been a problem.
-Ford, however, would stand behind all decisions. - Q. What are your plans for future expansion to other states? - A. Various expansion plans are currently under review. - Q. Where are the boards now located? - A. Currently there are seven Ford Consumer Appeals Boards serving signt states and the District of Columbia.
-See attached statistical information)
+Ford, however, would stand behind all decisions. - Q. What are your plans for future expansion to other states? - A. Various expansion plans are surrently under review. - Q. Where are the boards now located? - A. Currently there are seven Ford Consumer Appeals Boards serving eight states and the District of Columbia.
+See ittached statistic in information)